Quantized nonlinear Hall effect from chiral monopole: Nonlinear Hall response

-Explicit computation of the non-linear response Eq.\eqref{eq:Kubo} in the basis of Landau levels \eqref{eq:Green_function_LL} (see appendix \ref{Kubo_computation} for details) leads to the same result as shown in Eq. \eqref{eq:Weyl_results}.
+Explicit computation of the non-linear response Eq.\eqref{eq:Kubo} (see supplemental material for details) leads to the same result of Eq. \eqref{eq:Weyl_results}.
 However, we would like to emphasize that Eq. \eqref{eq:Weyl_results} is justified only when interband optical transitions could be fully neglected (in the limit of $\omega_0\ll\mu_\eta$).

-\textit{Comparison with nonlinear Hall effects from other sources.} For a complete discussion of the result in Eq. \eqref{eq:Weyl_results}, we compare it with previous relevant findings.
-As already mentioned in previous sections, a similar non-linear effect was predicted in \cite{Burkov_Hall} as a consequence of $B$-dependent part of Lorentz force combined with anomalous velocity contribution in tilted Weyl nodes.
-Although this effect is not chiral anomaly related and requires a lower power of $E$ to hold ($j_H\sim E^2B$ while we predict $j_H\sim E^3B$), it appears to be proportional to the tilt velocity that is usually small.
-For real material TaAs \cite{exp_data1,exp_data2}, order of magnitude estimate for $E=100\,\mathrm{V}/\mathrm{cm}$, $B=9\,T$ gives $j_H/j_D\sim 1\%$ in \cite{Burkov_Hall} and $j_H/j_D\lesssim 5\%$ for our prediction, proving that detecting of chiral anomaly related response is experimentally feasible in Weyl semimetals.

-Another seminal work on this topic includes the so-called 'Berry curvature dipole' contribution\cite{Berry_curvature_dipole}.
-This effect is the strongest near charge neutrality point.
-However, a relevant limit for the present study is for Fermi level being high above in electron band, where the Berry curvature dipole decays rapidly and the two effects could thus be comparable.
-For instance, simulations performed for TaIrTe$_4$ compound \cite{kumar2021room} suggest that Berry curvature dipole could vanish for certain values of chemical potential.
-For Weyl semimetal with mirror symmetry, the Berry curvature dipole induced nonlinear Hall tensor in Eq. \eqref{eq:Weyl_results} is vanishing.
-Furthermore, both mechanisms discussed above \cite{Berry_curvature_dipole,Burkov_Hall} heavily rely on the presence of finite tilting and vanish for untilted nodes.
-Our results are free from such an assumption, due to its monopole nature.

-\textit{Electron interaction and current quantization.} For interband transitions \cite{optical_transition,Vanishing_response,ab_initio_PGE}, de Juan et al. predicted that photocurrent is quantized as a function of frequency \cite{optical_transition}.
-However, later it was later proven that the presence of interaction could remove the ideal quantization \cite{Kozii}.
-Since the nonlinear Hall current in Eq. \eqref{eq:Weyl_results} are sensitive only to chirally asymmetric scattering channels, the proposed quantization is therefore more robust under electron interactions.